-U.S generally accepted accounting principles require that management's discussion and analysis on pages 22 through 27 and the historical pension information on pages 41 and 42 be presented to supplement the basic financial statements.
+U.S generally accepted accounting principles require that management's discussion and analysis on pages 22 through 27 and the required supplemental information on pages 44 through 46 be presented to supplement the basic financial statements.
 Such information, although not part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with U.S. generally accepted auditing standards, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.